rpbeltran/aoc2023/README.md

 # (Alphabetical) Advent of Code 2023

 Advent of Code 2023 solutions with a different programming language each day, each beginning with the associated letter of the alphabet.
 Most of these languages I was unfamiliar with before starting and so I won't vouch for having used any of them correctly.
+Also, approximately zero effort or care went into making the solutions readable, terse, etc.
+The main purpose of this was just to force myself to problem solve outside of my comfort zone and "practice learning".

 ## Day 1: A is for Awk